• 0

 1: Fitting raised beds on turf or soil

-If you're putting raised beds on top of a lawn, you can start filling the raised bed with topsoil.
+If you're putting raised beds on top of a lawn, you can fill the raised bed with topsoil.
 You don't need to remove the turf or grass, as this will break down over time.

 Now is a valuable time to improve the drainage of the ground where the raised beds are going, especially if they're going onto heavy clay soil or where the drainage is poor.
 Fork it over and add organic matter before you fit the bed.